 Mortgage arrears and charges

-- they’ve had unfair charges applied to their account – like arrears fees, legal costs and field agent visit fees
+- applied unfair charges to their account, such as arrears fees, legal costs and field agent visit fees

-- the lender wouldn’t agree to a concession they asked for, like a temporary switch to interest-only, or a term extension
+- wouldn’t agree to a concession they asked for, like a temporary switch to interest-only, or a term extension

 - the lender is unfairly trying to repossess their house